pretix/pretix-docs/docs/topics/payment/index.md

 If you are not operating an entirely free shop, your customers need some way of sending you payments. pretix takes care of payment via a wide selection of payment providers.
-There are two types of payment providers: methods that are handled entirely within pretix, such as bank transfers and gift cards; and integrations with external services such as Stripe and PayPal.
+There are two types of payment providers:

+ - methods that are handled entirely within pretix, such as bank transfers and gift cards
+ - integrations with external services such as Stripe and PayPal

 You have to enable and set up at least one payment provider if you want to receive payments from your customers via pretix.
 This article will show you how to do that.
+It will also tell you how to take some optional steps such as setting up additional fees or deadlines.

 ## Prerequisites